ivansergeev/gfxp/README.md

 # GFXP

-GFXP is a small library with a collection of templates for Playdate.
+GFXP is a small library with a collection of patterns for Playdate.
 Includes a visual editor for modern browsers (no internet required) for quickly creating and using patterns.

-- Draw something in the visual editor and see the finished template
+- Draw something in the visual editor and see the finished pattern
-- Copy the template in any code format or download PNG
+- Copy the pattern in any code format or download PNG (for design or programming)
 - Easy!
 Simply!
 Magic!

 ### Using GFXP Editor